beehive-lab/tornado-insight/README.md

 and in this copying process, automatic handling of non-JDK method invocations and global variable replacements is not performed.

-#### 2.No support for TornadoVM Kernel API
-The [TornadoVM Kernel API](https://tornadovm.readthedocs.io/en/latest/programming.html#kernel-api) is another way to express compute-kernels in TornadoVM.
-TornadoInsight does not support the Kernel API because it currently uses the [Loop Parallel API](https://tornadovm.readthedocs.io/en/latest/programming.html#loop-parallel-api): `@Parallel` and  `@Reduce` to locate TornadoVM Tasks.

 ## Acknowledgments